aaronparker/LatestUpdate/README.md

 ## Supported Platforms

-LatestUpdate will only support PowerShell 5.0 (and potentially PowerShell Core) and is tested on Windows 10 and Windows Server 2016.
-If you are running an earlier version of PowerShell, update to the latest release of the [Windows Management Framework](https://docs.microsoft.com/en-us/powershell/wmf/readme) or please use the [previous scripts](https://github.com/aaronparker/MDT/tree/master/Updates) instead.
+LatestUpdate supports PowerShell 5.0 and above and is tested on macOS, Windows 10 and Windows Server 2016.
+If you are running an earlier version of PowerShell, update to the latest release of the [Windows Management Framework].(https://docs.microsoft.com/en-us/powershell/wmf/readme) or please use the [previous scripts](https://github.com/aaronparker/MDT/tree/master/Updates) instead.

 ### PowerShell Core

-Support for PowerShell Core will be added in a future release; however, because `Import-LatestUpdate` requires the MDT Workbench, full support for PowerShell Core will depend on Microsoft updating the MDT PowerShell module to support it.
+`Get-LatestUpdate` and `Save-LatestUpdate` support PowerShell Core; however, because `Import-LatestUpdate` requires the MDT Workbench, full support for PowerShell Core will depend on Microsoft updating the MDT PowerShell module to support it.

 ## Usage